 Born Brisbane, 1956, lives and works in Sydney

 Almost a national institution in his own right, McKenna has staged numerous solo exhibitions throughout Australia and New Zealand over the last 30 years and is regularly listed in the Australia Art Collector’s ‘50 Most Collectable Artists’.
-The Queensland Art Gallery and Museum of Modern Art opened, Landscape – Mapped, a solo presentation of Noel McKenna’s large scale map paintings, in November 2017.
-McKenna’s third solo exhibition with mother’s tankstation, Not too hot, not too cold, took place in September 2017.
-Further recent solo exhibitions include Robert Wilson’s Watermill Centre, Long Island, and Ten Cubed, Melbourne (both 2016). mother’s tankstation staged a solo presentation of McKenna’s work at Discoveries, Art Basel Hong Kong (2014).
-Notable recent group exhibitions include Living Rooms, Musée du Louvre, Paris (2014); South of No North, Museum of Contemporary Art, Sydney (2013).
+The Queensland Art Gallery and Museum of Modern Art opened, Landscape – Mapped, a solo presentation of Noel McKenna’s large-scale map paintings, in November 2017.
+McKenna’s fourth solo exhibition with mother’s tankstation, The Moon is kinder than the Sun, opened in our London gallery in March 2020.
+Other recent solo exhibitions include: Cats That I Have Known, Robert Wilson’s Watermill Centre, Long Island, and Noel Mckenna, Ten Cubed, Melbourne (both 2016). mother’s tankstation staged a solo presentation of McKenna’s work at Solos, Taipei Dangdai (2019) and Discoveries, Art Basel Hong Kong (2014).
+Notable recent group exhibitions include The Popular Pet Show, National Portrait Gallery, Canberra (2016), Living Rooms, Musée du Louvre, Paris (2014); South of No North, Museum of Contemporary Art, Sydney (2013).
+In 2020, McKenna’s entry for the Jacaranda Acquisitive Drawing Prize (JADA), Hamlet (2019), was acquired for the Grafton Regional Gallery, New South Wales’ collection of contemporary drawing in 2020.
+In 2021, McKenna won the 2021 Trustees’ Prize for Watercolour, awarded by the Art Gallery of New South Wales, Sydney with his entry Tree, Headland (Ottoman Rose) (2021).